Terms and Conditions

 4.7.1 Exchange and transfer via the Platform

-For payments of invoices or transfers in foreign currencies, the Customer must provide the following information to the Platform either via the financial management system or through the Portal:
+For payments of invoices or transfers in foreign currencies, the Customer must provide the following information in the Platform either via the Portal’s user interface, integration to ERP- or financial systems or via third party integrations to November First’s API:

 Select the data on a previously created beneficiary, or specify: